pauldambra/blog_source/_posts/2026-03-10-how-i-use-llms-five.md

 ## in today's edition of AI hot takes

-* no longer focussed on the code, 5% focus down from 95%
+* no longer focused on the code, 5% focus down from 95%
 * i don't use these tools, i hire them into my team
 * genuine frustration when they lack autonomy
 * stop making me tell you when to run